clevergadget/canvas-tool/README.md

 docker exec -it canvas-tool-db-1 mysql -u canvasser -pcanvasserpass canvassing
 ```

-Seed the database with sample data:
+ReSeed the database with sample data (if for some reason you want many more records?):
 ```bash
 docker exec -it canvas-tool-db-1 sh -c "mysql -u canvasser -pcanvasserpass canvassing < /docker-entrypoint-initdb.d/seed.sql"
 ```